By Robert G. McGregor

 At ambient conditions, the flow behavior of powders won’t change when subjected to variable shear rate, whereas that of most liquids will.
 Liquids show limited change in flow behavior under increased pressure.
 In contrast, when loaded into a hopper, internal pressure can increase the strength of a powder, which affects flowability — i.e., the inter-particle friction increases.
 In consequence, when powders are loaded into a bin they may not flow as easily, especially through restricted openings like converging hoppers.

 What are the most often cited issues with powders used in industrial processing operation?

 The classic challenge is the failure of powders to discharge reliably from bins and hoppers into feeders, secondary hoppers, tablet machines, transport vehicles and other type equipment.
-These discharge failures cause unwanted process interruptions that can lead to the shutdown of equipment and even plants for shorter or longer periods, to correct the flow restrictions or stoppages.
+A discharge failure causes unwanted process interruptions that can lead to the shutdown of equipment and even plants for shorter or longer periods, to correct the flow restrictions or stoppages.

 Of course, some plants cope with this situation by instructing an operator to bang on the hopper surface with a hammer to dislodge any hung-up material.

 Elsewhere quality-control departments constantly evaluate incoming raw materials in powder form, sourced from multiple suppliers.
 These shipments may have unacceptable variances that end up affecting process-flow behavior.
 Incoming inspection tests look to measure variability of particle size, moisture content and basic ingredient make-up.
 Even then, it’s not a sure thing that proper flow will take place when the powder is loaded into the plant equipment.
 Many companies rely on an angle-of-repose test to correlate with flowability, but this traditional approach is unfortunately not reliable.